ashleychontos/pySYD/docs/quickstart.rst

 data (based on the given 'name').
 This step will therefore flag anything that doesn't seem right i.e., data is missing or paths are not correct.

-Finally, before we process the star, we will need to adjust a couple settings so that it runs similarly to the first example (sans the boolean flags).
+First we will adjust a couple settings from above so that the two runs are identical. that it runs similarly to the first example (sans the boolean flags).

     >>> star.params['upper_ex'] = 5000.